 A merger clause also makes clear that the contract terms and conditions are to be found in the contract and nowhere else.
 That means any communication from another contracting party committing to something is irrelevant and should be inadmissible in court.
 That means, for example, in a lease dispute over the landlord’s obligation to make repairs to a wall done by a prior tenant, the tenant cannot introduce emails from the landlord promising to also pay to repair a damaged bathtub.

-In the same vein, the merger clause also helps to prevent one of the contracting parties from later bringing up new issues or re-casting issues that were settled during the contract negotiations.
+In the same vein, the merger clause also helps to prevent one of the contracting parties from later bringing up new issues or re-casting issues that were settled during the mergers & acquisitions process.
 This means that the contracting parties should not rely on verbal promises or any other communication such as emails, texts, telephone calls, or “handshake agreements” made during the contract negotiations which are not addressed in the contract or which are inconsistent with the written contract provisions.

 How Can You Recognize a Merger Clause in Your Contract?